zonemaster/zonemaster/docs/public/specifications/tests/Address-TP/address02.md

 ## Inputs

-The domain name to be tested.
+* "Child zone" -- the domain name to be tested.

 ## Summary